pallav-the-analyst/CONSUMER-GOODS-AD-HOC-INSIGHTS-2/README.md

 # Consumer-Goods-Ad-Hoc-Insights-2
-This is my ad-hoc project using MySQL on AtliQ Hardware
+This is my Ad-Hoc project using MySQL on AtliQ Hardware

 # INTRODUCTION :
 Atliq Hardwares is one of the leading computer hardware producers in India and well expanded in other countries too.